Get the masalas with a signed copy of Flavorwalla here.

 Get to know the incredible spice blends that we developed in collaboration with Floyd Cardoz, a celebrated Indian-born American chef, and his family.
 Chef Floyd was beloved for the warmth and spice he infused into ingredients and the genuine care and compassion he bestowed on his staff and guests alike.
 In his 30-year career, he led restaurants in the United States and India, penned two cookbooks, won a national television cooking competition, and contributed his time and talent to countless charitable organizations.
 He passed away in March 2020.

-The FC + B & B collaboration masalas were conceived in 2019 by Chef Floyd.
-We're proud to release them with his wife and business partner Barkha Cardoz, as a memorial to his love for the cuisines of India and his passion for sharing them with the world.
-A portion of proceeds will benefit the causes he supported.
+The FC + B & B collaboration masalas were conceived in 2019 by Chef Floyd Cardoz.
+We're proud to release them with his wife and business partner, Barkha, as a memorial to his love for the cuisines of India and his passion for sharing them with the world.

 "Every Goan family has a blend of spices they use for everyday cooking -- this was Floyd's.
 When our sons were young, we decided to leave out fresh chili peppers to cook milder curries of shrimp, chicken, and vegetables.
 Adding coconut milk makes this earthy curry creamy and full-bodied." -Barkha Cardoz

 Ingredients: Turmeric, black pepper, cumin, cinnamon, ginger, cloves